November 11th

 A successful marriage requires falling in love many times, always with the same person.
 This is the essence of a faithful marriage.

-Hunger and thirst may die with the body, but desire follows the soul, reincarnating with each new life.
-It is the truest, most loyal of companions, ensuring that peace remains elusive.
+Hunger and thirst die with the body, but desire follows the soul, reincarnating with each new life.
+It is the truest, and most loyal of companions, ensuring that peace remains elusive.
 Desires are not fulfilled unless we desire to fulfill the desires.
 Too often, people place their own desires above the collective good.
 He who does not master desire will find himself mastered by it.

 Can anyone truly be free of desire?
-If not, the wisest wish would be, “If I had one desire, it would be to be free of desires.”
-For in the absence of desire, peace prevails.
+If not, the wisest wish would be, “If I had one desire, it would be—to be free of desires!”
+For, in the absence of desire, peace prevails.

 pada vigrahaH: